wyyccc/NER---bert-bilstm-crf/README.md

 ********data processing improved & evaluation debuged********

+evaluation function had bugs, there was an error in judging continuous entities.
+It was solve in v5.

 | version | model | train | other | f1 | comment |
 |:--------:|:-----------:|:-----------:|:-----------:|:-----------:|:-------:|
 | v5 | ernie3.0 + BERT 2-layer (addition) | linear lr & Lookahead & FGM | 16 epoch | 0.8504 | baseline for this stage |